ZTE: U.S. sanctions and import ban

 Later that month, the U.S. Senate passed a version of the National Defense Authorization Act for Fiscal Year 2019 that blocked the settlement, and banned the federal government from purchasing equipment from Huawei and ZTE (citing them as national security risks due to risks of Chinese government surveillance).
 The settlement was criticized by Senators as being "personal favors" between Trump and the Chinese government, as the Chinese government issued a loan for an Indonesian theme park project with a Trump golf course following the May 2018 announcement.
 However, the House version of the bill, signed by Trump, did not include the provision blocking the settlement, but still included the ban on federal purchase of Huawei and ZTE products.

 On 13 July 2018, the denial order was officially lifted.

 In January 2019, it became public that ZTE has retained the services of former senator Joe Lieberman as a lobbyist.

 In June 2020, the Federal Communications Commission (FCC) designated ZTE as a threat to U.S. communications networks.
 In July 2020, the U.S. government banned companies that use ZTE from receiving federal contracts.
 The FCC denied the company's appeal of the decision in November 2020.

 In September 2020, the U.S. Department of Justice filed a criminal complaint against ZTE accusing it of using two shell companies named Ryer International Trading and Rensy International Trading to violate sanctions against North Korea.
 In December 2020, the U.S. Congress included $1.9 billion to help telecom carriers in rural areas of the U.S. to remove ZTE equipment and networks they had previously purchased.

 In January 2021, Gina Raimondo, President Joe Biden's nominee for United States Secretary of Commerce, said in her confirmation hearings that she would protect U.S. networks from interference by Chinese companies including ZTE.
 In June 2021, the FCC voted unanimously to prohibit approvals of ZTE gear in U.S. telecommunication networks on national security grounds.

 In March 2022, ZTE was accused of violating its probation from its guilty plea for sanctions violations.
-In November 2022, the FCC banned sales or import of equipment made by ZTE for national security reasons.
+After President Joe Biden signed into law the Secure Equipment Act of 2021, in November 2022, the FCC banned sales or import of equipment made by ZTE for national security reasons.

+In March 2025, the FCC opened an investigation into ZTE and other Chinese companies regarding operations in the U.S. in violation of restrictions.